HaoranYu1234/loan-default-prediction-model/README.md

 ### Mathematical Framework

-The process of learning \( f \) can be viewed as an optimization problem, where the aim is to minimize the expected loss:
+The process of learning $f$ can be viewed as an optimization problem, where the aim is to minimize the expected loss:

 $$
 \mathbb{E}[(Y - g(X))^2]